Every Londoner has their favorite corner, and we can help you discover the best spots before you start your cruise vacation.

 The Roman town of Bath, The Cotswolds, Oxford, Cambridge, Warner Bros Studios for The Making of Harry Potter, Leeds Castle, and Windsor Castle are the most popular day trips and tours booked by cruise guests like you, all within easy reach of London.

-If you are sailing from London, or your cruise includes a port of call in London, you are in for a treat.
-We have fantastic tips about how you can spend your time here.
-And if you are flying into London to transfer to a cruise from Southampton, then spend a few days in the capital before heading to the south coast.
+And if you are flying into London to transfer to a cruise from Southampton, spend a few days in the capital before heading to the south coast.

 London – a city like no other

-From the tree-lined canals of Little Venice in Camden to Sky Garden at Fenchurch Street to Neals Yard in Covent Gardens.
-From palaces and royal parks to music and museums.
-London is like making your way through an epic saga.
+From the tree-lined canals of Little Venice in Camden to Sky Garden at Fenchurch Street to Neals Yard in Covent Garden.
+From palaces and royal parks to music and museums – London is like making your way through an epic saga.

-Your most challenging job will be deciding which parts of the city you want to see in the time you have.
-For it will never be enough.
-Perhaps you want to see more of the popular touristy spots or if you are a returning visitor, find more gems off the beaten track.
+Your most challenging job will be deciding which parts of the city you want to see in the time you have before you begin your cruise.

 - Amba Hotel Grosvenor, Victoria

 - Grand Plaza Serviced Apartments, Bayswater

 - Best Western Mornington, Bayswater

 - Holiday Inn London, Regent’s Park